 The tour guide, Ruth, is fantastic as she has a completely no-nonsense approach to wine.
 Throughout the tour, she’ll dispell some common myths about what makes wine good quality, and why you shouldn’t knock English wine ‘til you’ve tried it here.

-Eat at Wellington Farm Shop
+Wellington Farm Shop

 Part of the Wellington estate, Wellington Farm Shop serves delicious breakfasts, Sunday lunches and fresh coffee in its cafe.
 You’ll also find local ingredients and organic produce for sale in the shop.
 Staff are always really welcoming and friendly, even on the busiest mornings in summer.
 It can be tricky to get a table if you arrive during peak hours, but you can book in advance or turn up early and try your luck.
 There are also outdoor tables so you will usually find somewhere to eat in the summer.